-We wish to announce that the MHM Services, Inc. 401(k) Savings Plan ("Plan") has been amended, effective April 1, 2019.
-Therefore, in order to conform your Summary Plan Description ("SPD") to reflect the Plan's amended provisions, please note the following changes:
+We wish to announce that the MHM Services, Inc. 401(k) Savings Plan ("Plan") has been amended, effective October 1, 2016, to change the minimum age requirement under the Plan.
+Therefore, in order to conform your Summary Plan Description ("SPD") to reflect the Plan's amended provision, the following is substituted for the answer to the question "When can I become a participant in the Plan?" in the Section entitled Joining the Plan: